 Central Penn annually hosts recruiting events.
-In addition, Central Penn students are encouraged to attend the CPEC Job and Internship Fair held each year.
 Handshake includes job postings and internships.

 FOCUS II

 FOCUS II is a tool that allows students to focus their major based on their interests, personality, and skills.
 The FOCUS II assessments provide guidelines for a good career match and can be further refined through discussion with the Center for Career Services & Development staff.